TheFoundryVisionmongers/KatanaOpenAssetIO/README.md

 where `build` is the build directory used when configuring/building the project.

+## Publishing quirks

+Katana's AssetAPI is much more opinionated than OpenAssetIO with respect to how an asset management system is expected to behave, especially with regard to publishing.
+As such, some aspects of publishing from Katana are particularly difficult to map from its AssetAPI to OpenAssetIO in a generic way.

+This repo includes patches that decorate some of Katana's Python functions to conform better to OpenAssetIO, but this only get us so far.

+### Batch renders

+Batch renders (`katana --batch`) use a three-step process to publish via Katana's AssetAPI, each step being a separate command-line invocation.
+I.e. execute with `--prerender-publish` -> perform render ->
+`--postrender-publish`.

+Since the Katana project is not saved between these invocations, the "working" entity reference returned from OpenAssetIO's `preflight()` method (retrieved in the `prerender-publish` step) is lost, and so is not used to resolve destination paths in the main render invocation.

+Instead, the target entity reference (set in a `RenderOutputDefine` node) will be resolved with a `kRead` access mode, to get a writeable destination path.

+This breaks the OpenAssetIO contract.
+However, some asset management systems may still work fine with this limitation.

 ## Katana-specific traits and MIME types

 The MediaCreation traits library and official (IANA/XDG) MIME listings